Question: What is a Weddingmoon?

 - It's untraditional.
 So you'll have to give up dreams of being married wearing a long white dress in your hometown church with every single person that you want to include attending

 - You want to get married at home.
 Perhaps you have sentimental reasons to get married where you live, or there are friends or relatives who would find it impossible to travel to see you wed

 - Passports required.
-Unless you and your guests have them, the only place you can travel for a hotel weddingmoon is Puerto Rico and the United States Virgin Islands
+Unless you and your guests have them, the only places you can travel for a hotel weddingmoon is Puerto Rico and the United States Virgin Islands

 - Too much togetherness.
 Some couples are happy to be surrounded by friends and family when they marry, but honeymooning with the same folks is a bit much